-Dark matter (DM) is a central subject in both particle physics and astrophysics, yet its existence has not been confirmed experimentally.
-One prominent class of DM candidates is so-called wave-like DM, whose mass lies in the sub-eV range or below \cite{butler2023report2021uscommunity,huiWaveDarkMatter2021}.
+\textit{Introduction.---} Dark matter (DM) is a central subject in both cosmology and astrophysics, yet its particle nature has not been confirmed experimentally.
+One prominent class of DM candidates is wave-like DM, whose mass lies in the sub-eV range or below \cite{butler2023report2021uscommunity,huiWaveDarkMatter2021}.
 Among these, the dark photon, a hypothetical massive vector field that kinetically mixes with the ordinary photon, is a particularly well-motivated and widely studied candidate.
-The search for dark photon DM is the main focus of this letter.

 Various experimental approaches have been developed to detect the dark photon DM \cite{sikivieExperimentalTestsInvisible1983,hornsSearchingWISPyCold2013, ehretNewALPSResults2010,PhysRevLett.128.131801}, and among them, cavity haloscope experiments \cite{sikivieExperimentalTestsInvisible1983} currently offer the highest sensitivity.
-In many cavity haloscope experiments, sensitivity is maximized when the cavity resonance frequency matches the oscillation frequency of the DM field (which corresponds to the DM mass).
+In those experiments, sensitivity is enhanced when the cavity resonance frequency matches the frequency of photons converted from DM; this frequency corresponds to the DM mass.
 Since the DM mass is unknown, the cavity frequency must be scanned to probe a wide mass range.
-The signal bandwidth, determined by the DM velocity dispersion, is typically six orders of magnitude smaller than the central frequency, making frequency scanning one of the main challenges in haloscope searches.
-Most leading haloscope experiments perform this scan by physically adjusting the boundary conditions of the cavity using metallic rods \cite{PhysRevD.103.032002,PhysRevLett.126.191802}, dielectric rods \cite{PhysRevD.106.052007}, or other movable elements \cite{PhysRevD.107.055013}.
-These methods require complex mechanical structures, such as stepper motors with cryogenic gears or piezoelectric actuators, operating at low temperatures.
-Such components introduce considerable engineering complexity and can generate frictional heat, which degrades sensitivity and limits scan speed.
-Moreover, electromagnetic leakage through mechanical seams in the cavity can also be a concern.
+The signal bandwidth, determined by the DM velocity dispersion, is typically six orders of magnitude smaller than the considered viable DM mass range, making frequency scan one of the biggest challenges in the resonance-based haloscope searches.
+The most commonly adopted method for tuning the frequency is by physically varying the boundary conditions of the cavity using metallic rods \cite{khatiwadaAxionDarkMatter2021,PhysRevLett.126.191802}, dielectric materials \cite{PhysRevD.106.052007}, or other movable elements \cite{PhysRevD.107.055013}.
+These methods require complex mechanical structures, such as stepper motors with cryogenic gears or piezoelectric actuators, that operate at low temperatures.
+Such components introduce considerable engineering complexity and can generate frictional heat, which degrades sensitivity and limits the scan speed.
+In addition, electromagnetic leakage in the cavity can compromise the quality factor of the resonance.